sonyavpaa/React-Redux_countriesApp/README.md

-# Weather App
+# Countires App

 School project done in BCH during Web Dev Studies in Autumn 2022.
+An app that lists countries and fetches some data about weather and from wikipedia.

 ## Tech used